akaianan/project_1/README.md

 ### The Frontend

-TO run the frontend server, please navigate to the `frontend` folder and run `npm install`, then run `npm start` to start the ReactJS app.
+To run the frontend server, please navigate to the `frontend` folder and run `npm install`, then run `npm start` to start the ReactJS app.

 ### The Backend